scenarioo/scenarioo/docs/tutorial/Configuration.md

 ### Authentication for Secured REST API

 Some REST APIs (e.g. for publishing documentation data) are secured by a password.
-This password can be configured in several ways depending on your scenarioo server setup:
+This password can be configured in several ways depending on your Scenarioo server setup:

 By default, Spring Security in a Spring Boot 2 application configures a user `user` with a random password to secure all REST endpoints.
 In this case, the default user name has been set to `scenarioo`.
 The random password is printed in the log output at application startup and looks like this: